langx/langx/README.md

 # languageXchange

-This project is designed to help users to exchange different languages by connecting them with native speakers.
+languageXchange is a web application built with Angular and Ionic that helps users exchange different languages by connecting them with native speakers.
+Users can join chat rooms with other participants and practice their language skills in a fun and interactive way.
+The app uses Firebase for the back-end and includes Firebase Cloud Functions for additional functionality.

 ## Table of Contents